Enforcement

 kubernetes.io/os: linux

-The Capsule controller makes sure that any namespace created in the tenant has the annotation: scheduler.alpha.kubernetes.io/node-selector: pool=renewable.
-This annotation tells the scheduler of Kubernetes to assign the node selector pool=renewable to all the pods deployed in the tenant.
-The effect is that all the pods deployed by Alice are placed only on the designated pool of nodes.
+The Capsule controller makes sure that any Namespace created in the Tenant has the annotation: scheduler.alpha.kubernetes.io/node-selector: pool=renewable.
+This annotation tells the scheduler of Kubernetes to assign the node selector pool=renewable to all the Pods deployed in the Tenant.
+The effect is that all the Pods deployed by Alice are placed only on the designated pool of nodes.

 Multiple node selector labels can be defined as in the following snippet: